TheresaLui/SelfHelpContent_v2/articles/partnercenter/mpn-competencies-requirements.md

 ## **Recommended Steps**

-- **Sign In** with your work account credentials in the [Microsoft Partner website](https://partner.microsoft.com) and access your [Dashboard](https://partner.microsoft.com/pcv/dashboard).
+- **Sign In** with your work account credentials in the [Microsoft Partner website](https://partner.microsoft.com) and access your [Dashboard](https://partner.microsoft.com/pcv/dashboard)
 - Under the MPN section on the Partner Center menu, select [Competencies](https://partner.microsoft.com/pcv/partnership/competencies).
 - Select the competency name and specific competency option to view details.
 You can see the competency completion status and the performance and skill requirements to achieve required competency.
-- For additional help, please refer to Recommended documents below.
+- For additional help, please refer to the recommended documents below

 ## **Recommended Documents**